aspose-total-cloud/Aspose.Total-Products/total/en/perl/conversion/odp-to-ps/_index.md

 ---title: Convert PowerPoint to PS, ODP to PS FREE Converter or Perl SDKdescription: Free Conversion of ODP to PS by using Perl Cloud APIs & SDKs.
-Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---
+Also Create, Edit & Render Microsoft PowerPoint documents in the Cloud.---